 The 3-day Workshop that rapidly unlocks the secrets to implementing DDD, both strategically and tactically.
 This Workshop is specially designed for mid-level and senior software developers and architects.
+If your organization is looking for the way forward with Microservices, consider this workshop an essential foundation.

 Day 1: Getting Started, Strategic Design, and Architecture